lukasbach/scaffold-cli/template-docs/core/init.md

-## Template Initialize scaffold on a code repository
+## Template Initialize

 > `scaf build-template-documentations --addToReadme --defaultRepos=# `

-Description Text
+Initialize a scaffold config on a code repository

 ### Parameters